 There seems to be a lot of criticism toward holistic nutritionists and health coaches these days.
 Considering the term “nutritionist” is so unregulated, a lot of the criticism is warranted.
 There are definitely a lot of people out there who probably shouldn’t be giving nutrition advice!
 However, it’s important to remember that just because someone has a certain credential does not mean they are qualified to help you.
 In the age of the internet, we all have access to the same information, studies, and research.
 At the end of the day, it is in your best interest to be empowered, informed, and educated.
 YOU are in charge of your own body!

-I knew taking a less conventional path would come with doubt and skepticism from those around me.
+I knew taking a less conventional path and becoming a holistic health coach would come with doubt and skepticism from those around me.
 But I guess I like to march to the beat of my own drum!
 A lot of people don’t accept the work I do, and that’s ok.
 I try to remind myself that the only way to avoid criticism is to do nothing, say nothing, and be nothing.

 If you are interested in studying at Institute for Integrative Nutrition, follow this link to fill out an application.
 I had a wonderful experience studying at this school.
-It led me to questions some of my pre-existing beliefs, but reinforced others.
+It led me to question some of my pre-existing beliefs, but reinforced others.
 The curriculum was fresh and unbiased and I was able to learn about hundreds of dietary theories and practices.
 I would recommend it without hesitation.
 When you study here, you join a community of individuals who DO believe in the work you are doing and support your pursuits 100%.
 Additionally, since I am an ambassador for the program, you can mention my name (Claire Cary) you can save a fair bit on tuition!
-The exact amount fluctuates so I can’t give an exact number, but it’s always a few hundred dollars (at least).
+The exact amount fluctuates so I can’t give an exact number, but it’s anywhere from a few hundred to a thousand dollars.
+Yes please.